About AVCT

 At Alec French, he has been involved in a number of high profile projects in Bristol for both public and commercial clients including Quakers Friars and the refurbishment of Grade II listed City Hall on behalf of Bristol City Council.
 He has a particular interest in workspaces, low energy design and the creative use of existing buildings.

 Nigel is an active member of various business and design groups in Bristol; he was a visiting critic at the Centre of Alternative Technology and UWE Bristol and is a member of the Steering Group of the Bristol Urban Design Forum, member of Academy of Urbanism and Honorary Business Fellow at UWE Bristol.
-He is also a trustee at Arnos Vale Cemetery Trust.

 Dan currently holds 3 protected species surveying licenses, these include a Class 2 science and conservation NE Bat license, Class 1 NE Great Crested Newt license, a NE Barn owl survey licence, and also a NRW Bat licence.
 He is on the board of trustees for Arnos Vale Cemetery helping to maintain and enhance the site for wildlife and visitors.